-Our busy and stressful desk-based working environment can take its heavy toll on our bodies especially the back, neck and shoulders.
-It also contributes to higher levels of anxiety, stress and in many cases depression.
-This costs employers not only in lost productivity, low morale and higher employee turnover but also in the ability to attract employees in the first place.
-There is something that can be done about it.
+Our busy and stressful desk-based working environment can take its heavy toll on our bodies – especially on the back, neck and shoulders.
+It also contributes to higher levels of anxiety, stress and (in many cases) depression.

 Cost dependent on your requirements.
 Please complete the form below or call to discuss.

 How often should I have a seated massage?
 Depending on your circumstances, we would usually recommend monthly or fortnightly.
 Regularity gets the best results.

 Will I have to undress for the massage?
 Seated massage is done fully clothed.
 No oils are used so your clothes wont get messy.
 If there is space to use a massage table and the room is private we can also provide full body massage for those who prefer this.
 This has to be booked in advance for a full day.

 Do you do trial sessions?
 We offer trial sessions if you are booking ongoing massage at least once a month so that you can experience the quality of my massages.
 I know you wont be disappointed.